asraparadise/asraparadise.github.io/_asra/reactionroles.md

 To edit a reaction role, re-run the `/reactionrole add [channel] [messageid] [emoji] [role]` command and it will overwrite any changes made.

 <br>
 To delete a reaction role, use the command `/reactionrole remove [channel] [messageid] [emoji]`.

 Note: Asra will not delete the message or remove the reactions from the reaction role message when deleted.

-> :warning: **Warning:** Manually deleting the reaction role message will not remove it from the reaction role list, make sure to delete it using the remove command for it to truly be deleted.
+> ⚠️ **Warning:** Manually deleting the reaction role message will not remove it from the reaction role list, make sure to delete it using the remove command for it to truly be deleted.